kbirk/esper/README.md

         console.log( 'Shader sources loaded and program instantiated' );
     });

 During shader initialization the shader source code is parsed and analyzed.
 All vertex attribute locations are bound in the order in which they are declared and all uniform types and locations are retrieved and stored based upon name.
+This is used to greatly simplify the process of uploading uniforms to the GPU.

 When uploading uniforms to the GPU, arguments are automatically casted (within reason) into the appropriate format.